-Looking to contest or dispute a will?
+Looking to dispute or contest a will?
 Butlers Business Lawyers are will dispute lawyers operating in Newcastle and New South Wales.

 In New South Wales, a will can be challenged in certain circumstances: